VirtualPlanetaryLaboratory/vplanet/vspace/README.rst

 An input file is necessary.
 Take a look at the ``input`` file in the examples directory.
-This file will contain a list of files to be copied (from some source directory to a destination directory) and all the VPLANET options you wish to change or add to each file.
+This file will contain a list of files to be copied (from some source directory to a destination directory) and all the ``VPLanet`` options you wish to change or add to each file.

 You will need to provide a directory that contains template/example input files (such as any directory in vplanet/examples) in the following syntax: